Answers to frequently asked questions of Reimbursement for Circuit Court-Criminal Division cases.

 Are defendants charged for services provided by court-appointed attorneys?

 Defendants receiving the services of a court-appointed attorney are ordered to repay the County.
-Payment arrangements should be made through the Reimbursement Division.
+Payment arrangements should be made through Reimbursement.

 If a bond has been posted by a defendant, can they get their bond money back?